Adventure Cruises in Kauai

 Visit the Grand Canyon of the Pacific

 Cruise itineraries typically incorporate stops here as optional guided shore excursions, with naturalist group leaders to help show guests the way.
-Multiple lookout points along the canyon's rim make it easy to take in world-class views without too much trekking.
+Multiple lookout points along the canyon's rim make it easy to enjoy world-class views without too much trekking.

 Explore Miles of Golden Sand

-No matter which coast your Kaui cruise spends the most time on, you can expect beautiful footprint-free beaches with soft powdery sand and a lovely golden hue.
-Because this island is less developed than most of the archipelago, its beaches are less eroded and boast far more natural scenery.
+No matter which coasts your Kaui cruise spends the most time on, expect beautiful footprint-free beaches with soft, powdery sand and a lovely golden hue.
+Because this island is less developed than most archipelago, its beaches are less eroded and boast far more natural scenery.

 Top Tips for visiting Kauai (only if tips are applicable)

 Kauai is one of the world's wettest places, with near-daily downpours and a more humid climate than the surrounding islands.
-Don't forget to pack an umbrella or raincoat and sturdy shoes that can stand up to mud, especially if you're planning to participate in inland hiking or trekking.
+Don't forget to pack an umbrella or raincoat and sturdy shoes that can stand up to mud, especially if you plan to participate in inland hiking or trekking.

-You won't find nearly as many options for shopping on Kauai as elsewhere in the archipelago.
+You won't find nearly as many shopping options on Kauai as elsewhere in the archipelago.
 So, it's essential to pack carefully and arrive with all the essentials from home.

 Best time to cruise Kauai